Roberto Spinetti: Arrest, trial, and sentence

 Soon after stealing Todorova's phone, Spinetti placed a phone call to a brothel in Siderno, unaware that the phone was being traced by the authorities.
 After questioning some witnesses, investigators identified Spinetti as the prime suspect in the attempted murder of Todorova, as he was seen picking her up in his red Volkswagen Passat.

 On November 28, Spinetti was spotted driving his car along the A3 highway, engaging in a high-speed chase with members of the Reparto volanti.
-Spinetti refused to pull over and accelarated even more, but traffic policemen who had set up a roadblock shot at his Volkswagen, blowing out the tires and causing the car to crash into a toll booth near Eboli.
+Spinetti refused to pull over and accelerated even more, but traffic policemen who had set up a roadblock shot at his Volkswagen, blowing out the tires and causing the car to crash into a toll booth near Eboli.
 After he was dragged out of the car and transported to a local jail, officers examined the inside of the vehicle, where they found a 7.65 caliber pistol wrapped up in a brown silk scarf, which they believed belonged to one of the victims.
 For their actions during the chase, several officers from the region's traffic police were congratulated by Salerno's chief police commissioner.

 In the subsequent interrogations, Spinetti readily admitted to the murders, claiming that he was desperate for money to pay off his gambling debts.
 While this was accepted as his primary motive, one psychologist suggested that the crimes may have had a sexual element to them, as two of the women's panties had been stolen.

-During his murder trial, Spinetti recanted his previous confessions and now claimed that he had gotten involved with a supposed Ukrainian loan shark named "Jimmy", whom he claimed had given him the gun and ordered him to collect payments from the victims.
+During his murder trial, Spinetti recanted his previous confessions and now claimed that he had gotten involved with a supposed Ukrainian loan shark named "Jimmy", who he claimed had given him the gun and ordered him to collect payments from the victims.
 In addition to this, his public defenders attempted to argue that their client was not the killer, citing the fact that the only surviving victim - Todorova - had trouble identifying him due to the fact that he had shaven and no longer had a beard.
 On the other hand, prosecutors also had trouble with deciding whether to charge him with murder in the Rosin case, as her cause of death was ruled to be the result of a heart attack caused by the robbery.

 In the end, it was decided that Spinetti would be tried for the respective crimes in separate trials, corresponding to whatever region they were committed in.
 He was found guilty on all counts in each, receiving a life term for the murder of Molino; 30 years for the murder of Fabbri; and a combined 26 years and 4 months on a manslaughter and attempted murder charge in the Rosin-Todorova case.
 The reduced sentence in the latter trials came from the fact that Spinetti was diagnosed with a borderline personality disorder, but was still fully aware of what he was doing.